Our top sights, highlights and exclusive tips

 On a waterfront by Fannie Bay is a museum and art gallery that exhibits local and international collections.
 Enjoy a photography gallery which showcases the frontier days, a maritime exhibit, and a crocodile named Sweetheart as you enjoy a day by the banks of the river.

-The sunset market at Mindil Beach is open Thursday and Sunday, and attracts you with its food stalls, crafts, and art.
-Enjoy a bite of pan fried Barramundi and chips after wandering through the markets many stalls.
-If not your thing, then a picnic in this beachside setting is a welcome rest from city life.
-Enjoy the tropical evening breeze after a day of beach activities in this ocean side setting.
+The sunset market at Mindil Beach is open Thursday and Sunday and attracts you with its food stalls, crafts, and art.
+Enjoy a bite of fresh Asian seabass and chips after wandering through the markets many stalls.
+Enjoy the tropical evening breeze after a day of beach activities in this oceanside setting.
+Mindil Beach is truly a Darwin holiday must-see attraction.

 Darwin was once a major port for the Royal Australian Artillery, with more than 110,000 soldiers stationed in the city during WWII.
 Explore the history of Australia’s participation in WWII at the museum’s main exhibition, the Defence of Darwin Experience.
 An immersive experience that reveals the troubled story of the Japanese bombings and resulting invasion of the Philippines, it’s the perfect place for lovers of history.